carbonellpablo/items-to-sell/index.md

+# Items for sale
+- Pickup in Psyrí or Kypseli.
+- Both items work perfectly.
+- 10% discount if you take both items
+- Whatsapp: +306981760642

 # **iPhone 11 Pro 512GB Rose Gold**
 ## EUR 575
 - I am selling it because I bought a 12.
 It has 14 months of use.